Before jumping into the design of your hardware product, make sure you ask yourself these 5 questions:

 What will be the main value proposition of your new product?
 What will make it unique from competitive alternatives?

 A two-dimensional positioning map helps you visualize how buyers will perceive your planned product relative to their alternatives.

-Like Fitbit, if you plan to be first-to-market in a new category, you must consider how long you can sustain that position, and how you will be positioned relative to competition when it does invariably arrive.
+Like Fitbit, if you plan to be first-to-market in a new category, you must consider how long you can sustain that position, and how you want to be positioned relative to competition when it does invariably arrive.
 There are many competitive factors to consider, and pragmatism is important when considering the trade-offs between them, start by selecting one thing to be great at and do your best on other features:

 - Price: Do you plan to offer a lower price than market alternatives, a higher price to reinforce a premium position, or the best value for money?

 - Performance: Will your product’s performance be faster, stronger, or otherwise superior to that of alternative products?

 - User experience (UX): Compared to alternative products, how will all aspects of user experience (ease-of use, ease-of-purchase, user enjoyment, task efficiency, convenience etc.) be perceived?
 Achieving the highest positive User Experience rating is often overlooked, but is one of the most important potential competitive differentiators—just consider the success of Apple.
 There are three guiding rules in a great user interaction model driven by behavioral science.
 “Don’t make me guess, don’t make me wait and don’t make me feel stupid”.

 - Functionality: Will your feature set be broader or more advanced than that of alternatives?